France's Hollande promises Philippine storm survivors a climate deal

 Hollande, the first French leader to visit the Philippines since 1947, spent about an hour in Guiuan, walking around the town and chatting to fishermen.

-France would provide the Philippines with about 50 million euros ($56 million) for projects to prevent weather-induced disasters, he announced.
+France would provide the Philippines with about 50 million euros (36 million pounds) for projects to prevent weather-induced disasters, he announced.

 (Additional reporting by Erik de Castro; Writing By Manuel Mogato; Editing by Robert Birsel)